bhagyaks/Crios/README.md

 # Crios

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.8.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.8.# Details Each section from header to footer is a seperate component using lazy loading.
+No jquery, bootstarp or 3rd party library used.

+# Tech Stack
+● Angular

+● Typescript

+● Html

+● scss

 ## Development server